parsiya/parsiya.net/content/page/CheatSheet.markdown

 * These are connected so if you have the camera app open and change the focus in Skype you can see the change immediately.
-* Sometimes the setting is lost and you have to do it again.
+* The setting is lost after restart and you have to do it again.

-### Install Windbg as the Post-Mortem Debugger
+### Install WinDbg as the Post-Mortem Debugger

-1. Install Windbg as part of the Windows 10 SDK.
+1. Install WinDbg as part of the Windows 10 SDK.
     * https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools
     1. NYou do not need most of the stuff that the SDK installs.
 You will only need to install `Debugging Tools for Windows`.